-- 4. Location: "Location" is any University campus, the Lawrence Berkeley National Laboratory, Medical Centers, the Office of the President, and Agriculture and Natural Resources. - 5.
-Preponderance of Evidence: A standard of proof that requires that a fact be found when its occurrence, based on evidence, is more likely than not. - 6.
-Respondent: A person alleged, in a report to the Title IX Officer, to have engaged in Prohibited Conduct. - 7.
+- Location: "Location" is any University campus, the Lawrence Berkeley National Laboratory, Medical Centers, the Office of the President, and Agriculture and Natural Resources. - 2.
+Preponderance of Evidence: A standard of proof that requires that a fact be found when its occurrence, based on evidence, is more likely than not. - 3.
+Respondent: A person alleged, in a report to the Title IX Officer, to have engaged in Prohibited Conduct. - 4.
 Responsible Employee: Any University employee who is not a Confidential Resource.
-If a Responsible Employee learns, in the course of employment, that a student may have experienced Prohibited Conduct, they must promptly notify the Title IX Officer or designee.
+If a Responsible Employee learns, in the course of employment, that a student may have experienced Prohibited Conduct, or that Prohibited Conduct may have occurred in the context of patient care, they must promptly notify the Title IX Officer or designee.
 This includes resident assistants, graduate teaching assistants, and all other student employees, when disclosures are made to them in their capacities as employees.